fbpx Skip to main content

 AN EQUINE LEGACY ABOVE ALL OTHERS

-Captain Burnett had loved paint horses, and in the early years of the Four Sixes, he kept many of the paints on the ranch.
+Captain Burnett loved paint horses, and in the early years of the Four Sixes, he kept many of the paints on the ranch.
 He often said every spot on a paint horse was worth a dollar.
 The Indians he often visited and traded with agreed.
 However, in 1923, following Burnett’s death, all the stock horses were sold.

 TRACING THE LINES

 By the time George Humphreys took over as ranch manager in 1932, only a few horses remained on the ranch, and he assessed them as mostly old or worn out.
 With a vision to someday have the best horses in the country on the ranch, Humphreys started building a herd by purchasing 20 good broodmares.
 The first stud horse was a grey named Scooter, a gift from Tom Burnett, Captain Burnett’s only surviving son.
 Tom had seen the horse, out of a small Oklahoma sorrel racing mare, win a race and thought Humphreys could use him.
-However, Humphreys’s favorite stallion was ranch-raised Hollywood Gold (sired by Gold Rushes), born in 1940, that later became a prolific stallion in the cutting industry and brought top prices for breeding purposes.
+However, Humphreys’s favorite stallion was ranch-raised Hollywood Gold (sired by Gold Rushes), born in 1940, who later became a prolific stallion in the cutting industry and brought top prices for breeding purposes.

-A formal decision was made in 1960 to develop an equine breeding program that has evolved to today’s exceptional operations that produces world-class American Quarter Horses used for ranch work, arena competition and on the racetrack.
+A formal decision was made in 1960 to develop an equine breeding program that has evolved to today’s exceptional operations that produce world-class American Quarter Horses used for ranch work, arena competition and on the racetrack.
 Of the early stallions, three had the most influence on the industry: Joe Hancock (sired by John Wilkins), Hollywood Gold and Grey Badger II (sired by Midnight) had the most influence.

-In 1983, Tenino Badger, a son of Peppy San Badger, was purchased from the King Ranch and, although he was one of a long list of foundation stallions, his influence on the Four Sixes Ranch breeding program was meaningful.
+In 1983, Tenino Badger, a son of Peppy San Badger, was purchased from the King Ranch, and although he was one of a long list of foundation stallions, his influence on the Four Sixes Ranch breeding program was meaningful.
 When crossed on the matriarch of the ranch’s 99 broodmare band, Natural (sired by Coe Badger II), whose pedigree boasts some of the first horses Humphreys had incorporated into the lineage decades before—Grey Badger II and Cee Bars—the resulting foal named Natural Pick became one of the ranch’s best broodmares.

 In 1998, Natural Pick was bred to Tanquery Gin (sired by Doc O’Lena) and the cross produced Sixes Pick, who was named the American Quarter Horse Association’s (AQHA) first World Champion Versatility Ranch Horse in 2008.
 The sorrel stallion now stands to the public at the Four Sixes Ranch.